KristianLyng/varnishfoo/chapter-4.rst

 VCL is officially documented in the :title:`vcl` manual page (``man vcl``), but you would do well if you revisit the state diagrams provided in appendix A.  Throughout this chapter, those state diagrams will be used as reference and you will learn how to read them.
+An other interesting source of documentation is the actual generator code in VCL, found in ``lib/libvcc/generate.py`` in Varnish 4.1.1 (and other versions), which is also used to generate the manual files.

 What you will not find in this chapter is an extensive description of every keyword and operator available.
 That is precisely what the manual page is